-- be interviewed by the Head Teacher, - have a letter of concern generated and sent to parents/caregivers by the Head Teacher of the faculty, and - have a mark of zero awarded if no valid reason is given.
+- be interviewed by the Head Teacher, - have a letter of concern generated and sent to parents/caregivers by the faculty Head Teacher - have a mark of zero awarded if no valid reason is given.

 5. USE OF TECHNOLOGY

 To assist students in the utilisation of technology, the following guidelines should be considered: